georchestra/georchestra/mapfishapp/README.md

 Feature editor
 ==============

-By default, members of the ADMINISTRATOR group have the ability to see the edit functions provided by /mapfishapp/.
-This can be configured in GEOR_custom.js (in your profile), please have a look at the ROLES_FOR_EDIT config option.

-Currently, we support:
+Currently, the integrated editor supports:
  * attributes editing for all layers and geometry types (according to the feature model publicized by WFS DescribeFeatureType),
  * drawing new points, lines and simple polygons with snapping on surrounding features.

+Every WMS layer:
-All WMS layers with a WFS equivalent service whose URL matches the EDITABLE_LAYERS regexp (provided by your config) are available for edition (the previous **NS_EDIT** config option is deprecated).
+ * with a WFS equivalent service, **and**
+ * whose URL matches the GEOR.config.EDITABLE_LAYERS regexp (provided by your config) ... is available for edition.

+By default:
+ * the template config provides ```GEOR.config.EDITABLE_LAYERS = /.*@shared.server.name@.*/i``` which means that all WMS layers served by the platform host will be editable.
+ * members of the ADMINISTRATOR group have the ability to see the edit functions provided by /mapfishapp/.
+This can be configured in GEOR_custom.js (in your profile), please have a look at the ROLES_FOR_EDIT config option.

 In case the user does not have the rights to edit a layer, the first transaction will fail, and the changes will be lost.

 There is no handling of concurrent edition nor feature locking for now.

+NOTE: the previous **NS_EDIT** config option is deprecated

 Your data in mapfishapp
 ========================